California’s biggest water supplier is hurting for cash this

 Water conservation has become a way of life throughout the West

-with a growing recognition that the supply of water is not
+with a growing recognition that water supply is not unlimited.

 Drought is the most common motivator of increased water

-conservation but the gradual drying of the West as a result of
+conservation.
+However, the gradual drying of the West due to

 climate change means the amount of fresh water available for